No meatballs but Swedes retain pizza Kiev action

 "We'll be here until after the final, it's been a lot of hard work but a lot of fun too.
 We even got to see some of the games," Fredrik, a Swedish bartender, told Reuters.

-Sharing the same colours as the host country, the Sweden and Ukraine fans turned the Fan Zone into a sea of yellow and blue during the opening phase of the tournament.
+Sharing the same colors as the host country, the Sweden and Ukraine fans turned the Fan Zone into a sea of yellow and blue during the opening phase of the tournament.

 Fredrik and his colleagues have worked flat-out, serving beer and pizza to fans from all over the world.